MTU Logo

 1. The computer fans:

 • Make sure the fan(s) is/are not blocked.
-Laptop fans draw air from BELOW the Laptop.
+Laptop fans draw air from BELOW the Laptop and can suck dust into the air screens.
+Make sure there is no dust matting blocking the airflow inside the computer.

 • Buy a cooling unit to set your laptop on.

-• Open the unit up and clean any dust and dirt inside it, especially any cooling air intakes and exhaust holes.
+• Open the unit up and vacuum all dust and dirt inside it, especially any cooling air intakes and exhaust screens.

 2. The computer power supply:

 • The 4-pin power plug on the power supply.
-To test this, open the case, turn the PC on and watch the CPU fan.
-If the fan starts to spin then quits, power the computer off, unplug the 4-pin fan connector and plug it back in.
+To test this, open the case, turn the PC on with your fingers NOT inside, and watch the processor fan.
+If the fan starts to spin then quits, turn the computer off, unplug the 4-pin fan connector and plug it back in.
 Turn the power back on.
 The fan will likely spin up and may continue to run, or it may fail again.
-Either way, the fan power plug is likely bend or at least one of the 4 pins are bad.
+Either way, the fan power plug likely has some pins bad.

 3. The Computer RAM:

-• If you have any diagnostics to test your computer's system RAM (usually 256MB, 512MB 1GB or 2GB), do so.
+• If you have any diagnostics to test your computer's system RAM do so.
 If it fails, replace the RAM.
 If you do not have RAM test software, if you can swap the RAM or take it to some who knows how to test or swap the RAM, try this and see if the crashing stops.
-You must check in your computer manual for what type of RAM modules your computer requires and ONLY use what it requires.
-Using the wrong RAM can damage it and your computer.
+Check your computer manual for what type of RAM modules your computer requires and ONLY use what it recommends.
+Using the wrong modules can damage them and your computer.

 Problems with M-Audio Card Audio and Graphics